Kingsford-Group/biblint/README.md

 - Exact duplicates are removed.
 Exact dups are those that have the same entry type, same key, the same fields, and the same exact values for each field

+- If entry A has all the fields of B, with the same values, then A will be deleted.  (if A and B have the same fields, one of them will be deleted arbitrarily).

 - {} is used to delimit fields

 - If an entire field is braced or if no braces are in the field, individual